Cry (Ashnikko song)

 "Cry" is a song by American singer and rapper Ashnikko featuring vocals from Canadian singer-songwriter Grimes.
 It was released on June 17, 2020 through Parlophone Records as the lead single from Ashnikko's debut mixtape, Demidevil.
 It was produced by Ebenezer and written by Ashnikko, Grimes, Ebenezer, and Faangs.
 A nu metal, rap rock, and hyperpop track, its lyrics are dedicated to Ashnikko's ex-best friend who had sex with her ex-boyfriend.

 The song was met with generally positive reviews from music critics, and was included on NPR's list of the best songs of 2020.
-The anime-style CGI-animated music video for the song was directed by Mike Anderson and released the same day as the song.
+The animated music video for the song was directed by Mike Anderson and released the same day as the song.
 It was nominated for Best Pop Video – UK at the 2020 UK Music Video Awards.

 Background and release

 Ashnikko originally wrote "Cry" out of a desire to write a song reminiscent of American rock band Evanescence as a joke, but came to like the sound of the track and decided to expand upon it.
 After Grimes followed Ashnikko on Instagram, Ashnikko sent her a direct message asking her to appear as a featured artist on one of her songs, to which Grimes agreed.
 The song was co-written with Canadian singer-songwriter Faangs.

 The song was announced on May 27, 2020, while its release date was originally announced as June 3, 2020 via Ashnikko's Twitter account.
 The release was postponed in response to the George Floyd protests, with Ashnikko tweeting "Now is NOT the time to be promoting music."
 It was released as the lead single from her 2021 mixtape Demidevil, and became Grimes's first release after giving birth to X Æ A-12, her son with Elon Musk.
 The track was released on June 17, 2020.
 A heavy metal version of the song featuring the band Employed to Serve was released on August 4, 2020.